zoran-horvat/easy-parse/README.md

     |
     +--- 3

-Note that syntax tree is not accessible via the [ParsingResult](EasyParse/Parsing/ParsingResult.cs) object.
-Syntax tree is expressed in objects of internal classes and cannot be used directly by the consumer.
+Note that parse tree is not accessible via the [ParsingResult](EasyParse/Parsing/ParsingResult.cs) object.
+Parse tree is expressed in objects of internal classes and cannot be used directly by the consumer.
 You would have to supply a compiler object to build your custom result out of a parsed text.

 ## Compiling Text
-Ultimate purpose of a parser is to compile the syntax tree it generates into a custom object.
+Ultimate purpose of a parser is to compile the parse tree it generates into a custom object.
 For a given grammar, you can define a class which compiles it into a custom object:

 [[Source: EasyParse.CalculatorDemo/AdditiveCompiler.cs](EasyParse.CalculatorDemo/AdditiveCompiler.cs)]